YohannDelacroix/Calculator/README.md

 Here’s an overview of the project structure with a description of each important file/folder:

     /src
-        /Calc                          # Typescript function for the calculations /components
+        /assets                        # Containing added font style
+        /components
-            /Button/Button.tsx         # Component for each button on the calculator /Screen/Screen.tsx         # Component for displaying the calculation screen /Stack                         # Typescript functions and testing for stack gestion StackMethods.tsx
+            /Button/Button.tsx         # Component for each button on the calculator /Screen/Screen.tsx         # Component for displaying the calculation screen /hooks
-            StackReducer.tsx
+            useCalculator.ts           #useCalculator hook and its related test /tests                         #Contains component test for front-end testing /utils
+            /calc                      # Typescript functions and test for managing the calculations calcUtils.ts
+            /calculatorStack           # Typescript utilities functions, reducer and its related tests for managing state StackMethods.ts
+                StackReducer.ts
         App.css                        # Main styling for the app App.tsx                        # Main component that contains the app's logic index.tsx                      #  Entry point of the app /public                            # React Build of the application

 ### Authors